Squares in London

 Squares have long been a feature of London and come in numerous identifiable forms.
 The landscaping spectrum of squares stretches from those with more hardscape, constituting town squares (also known as city squares)—to those with communal gardens, for which London is a major international exponent, known as garden squares.
+London's largest privately owned square is Vincent Square, in Westminster, which comprises 13 acres.

 A few in the capital of the United Kingdom, such as Trafalgar Square, began as public open spaces in the same way as other city squares worldwide, typically a plaza, piazza and a platz in Spain, Italy and Germany.
 Most, however, began as garden squares i.e. private communal gardens for the inhabitants of surrounding houses.
 All types of the space are more prevalent in parts of London with high (urban) density.
 Some of these gardens are now open to the public, while others, for example around Notting Hill, are railed (a form of fencing) and private.

 The terminology has been loosely applied for over a century.
 Some "squares" are irregularly shaped—including five triangles, a pentagon, hexagon, octagon, and two ovals among those officially named Square.
 Approbative and technical studies of garden squares commonly cover equivalent landscaped communal gardens not named as a Square many of which have become small public parks.
 A diversity of descriptive names features in the list of London's "garden squares".

 Name and shape

 "Square" is a generic term for neat, planned or set aside urban open spaces larger than a verge or pavement overlooked by buildings.
 In London, elements of fields were set aside, a fact reflected in the name of the square London Fields and two later examples: Coram's Fields and Lincoln's Inn Fields.
 Some are not actually square, or even rectangular.
 One reason for this is the use of a local nickname for the street, park or garden in question.
 Another is that some older squares were irregularly shaped to begin with, or lost their original layout due to the city's many transformations, not least following the Great Fire of London and The Blitz.

-The street naming (or streetnaming) authority of each London Borough and the City of London Corporation by authority of an Act of 1939 imposes rules to authorise appropriate street names for new developments and for owners wishing to rename features.
+The street naming (or streetnaming) authority of each London Borough and the City of London Corporation, by authority of an act of Parliament, the London Building Acts (Amendment) Act 1939 (2 & 3 Geo.
+6. c. xcvii), imposes rules to authorise appropriate street names for new developments and for owners wishing to rename features.
 Commercial building and retained historic names apart, new residential squares must in many boroughs be "for a square only" — considered not well elongated but rectangular and to some extent open.
 Billiter Square, EC3 and Millennium Square, SE1 in districts dominated by retail, commerce and offices are among many modern buildings (not beside a visible rectangular open space) that include alternative, higher built density, square features to their design—such as a courtyard or a square footprint.